 Volta do Mar / Return from the Sea

-Volta do Mar references a navigational technique perfected by the Portuguese in the age of discovery in the 15th century, literally translated “to return from the sea.”
-The technique harnesses the westerlies or ‘anti trade winds’ to navigate ships back from the Caribbean and America to Europe.
-Here it is repurposed metaphorically in a new artist’s film, which reconsiders our relationship to place, memory, history and colonial trade.
+Volta do Mar references a navigational technique perfected by the Portuguese during the Age of Discovery in the 15th century.
+Literally translated as “to return from the sea,” this technique harnesses the westerlies, or ‘anti-trade winds,’ to navigate ships back from the Caribbean and America to Europe.
+Here, it serves as a metaphor to reconsider our relationship to place, memory, history, and empire.

-Filmed across key sites in the artist’s birthplace of Whitehaven Cumbria.
-Through a series of embodied performances the artist invites us to meditate upon our interwoven histories in a reparative gesture, a lament towards the healing of the land.
+Through movement, ritual, gesture, and objects, the artist invites us to meditate on our interwoven histories in a reparative gesture—a lament towards the healing of the land.

 For ‘Broken punch bowls’ I worked together with ceramic artist Rachel Ho.
 The shape of the bowls echo sugar boiling coppers found on Plantations across the Southern USA & Caribbean and also reference English Spode blue Italian Ware (c1816).
 My hand painted images give voice to historic and contemporary socio-political events - from John Lowther (who founded the port of Whitehaven in the 17th century and was pivotal in the export of coal), to the 18th century lighthouse, an Antiguan Windmill (rum was imported from Antigua into Whitehaven to sell at Jefferson’s Rum Shop), to English Channel crossings, surveillance and the hostile environment - making links between immigration, politics, colonialism, empire, memory, object and place.